+Examples

-Examples An identical disaster service duty may be performed under different environments, which determines whether it is an eligible activity.
-See table below for examples:
+An identical disaster service duty may be performed under different environments, which determines whether it is an eligible activity.

-Duty Scenario Eligible?
-Distributing disaster kit Two weeks after storm Yes Distributing disaster kit At educational fair No Assist with crowd control During an evacuation Yes Assist with crowd control During a concert No Staff first aid booth Airshow: crash injures spectators Yes Staff first aid booth Airshow: no incident No Set up fire rehab area High rise apartment complex on fire Yes Set up fire rehab area Single structure fire No
+Duty Scenario Eligible ?
+Distributing disaster kit Two weeks after a storm Yes Distributing disaster kit At educational fair No Assist with crowd control During an evacuation Yes Assist with crowd control During a concert No Staff first aid booth Airshow: crash injures spectators Yes Staff first aid booth Airshow: no incident No Set up a fire rehab area High-rise apartment complex on fire Yes Set up a fire rehab area Single structure fire No below for example: